 I could have stayed there for hours, especially knowing we had a long journey back.
 Unfortunately, there was no helicopter pick-up for the way back, so we had to keep moving.

 After leaving the lake to start the journey back, we came across a giant boa constrictor in the rocks!
 It was so incredible to see in person and just the motivation I needed to finish the hike.

-The views were even more beautiful as the sun had come out, which brought out the landscapes’ colors.
+The views were even more beautiful as the sun came out, which brought out the landscape’s colors.
 Plus, we got to eat our boiled eggs along the way!
-Yes, snacking is my favorite part about hiking.
+Yes, snacking is my favorite part of hiking.

 At the end of the hike, we enjoyed a refreshing dip in Titou Gorge, a must-do.

-What to bring on the boiling lake hike
+What to bring on the boiling lake hike Dominica

 - A reusable water bottle.
 It’s not necessary to bring enough water for the hike’s duration as there is natural water you can fill up your bottle with!
 Our guide used a leaf to create this water fountain for us from the cold streams coming down from the mountains.
 Nature is so amazing!